dd32/td-gh-ex/readme.txt

 Contributors: spicethemes
 Requires at least: 4.7
-Tested up to: 5.5
+Tested up to: 5.6
-Stable tag: 1.8.2
+Stable tag: 1.8.3
 Requires PHP: 5.4
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 License: GNU General Public License v2 or later

-Multi-purpose WordPress theme
+Content is the child version of the SpicePress theme

 == Description ==

 Content is a responsive, multi-purpose WordPress theme.
 It’s flexible and suitable for agencies, blogs, business, corporate or portfolios.
 Customization is easy and straight-forward, with options provided that allow you to setup your site to perfectly fit your desired online presence.
 Content offers a beautifully designed masonry blog layout.
-For more details, visit this link https://wordpress.org/themes/spicepress/.
+For more details, visit this link https://spicethemes.com/content-wordpress-theme/.
 We hope you will find the Content theme useful.

 == Installation ==